microsoft/WhatTheHack/012-InfraAsCode-Terraform/Student/Challenge-03.md

 The goals for this challenge include understanding:

-- How to create a set of resources based on a list or count (loops), eg iteration
+- How to create a set of resources based on a list or count using an Terraform iteration meta-argument

 ## Description